Write the function contains_duplicate(v) that takes a

 heights_df <- read.csv("heights.csv")

-variable is given in centimeters (cm).
+Recall the height variable is given in centimeters (cm).

-In worksheet 2, we created cm_to_ft_inch
+In worksheet 2, we created cm_to_ft_inch that converts from

 cm to a string representation of feet and inches.

-functionality, create a tibble with a
+Using dplyr functionality, create a tibble with a

-in place of height
+variable height_ft_in in place of height.

 heights_df |>